Rehana Khatoon

 Rehana Khatoon (born 30 August 1948) is an Indian scholar, teacher of Persian language, former Head of the Department of Persian, University of Delhi and the author of Encyclopaedia of Persian Language and Literature (India and Pakistan).
-She was honoured by the Government of India, in 2014, by bestowing on her the Padma Shri, the fourth highest civilian award, for her contributions to the propagation of Persian language and literature.
+She was honoured by the Government of India, in 2014, with the Padma Shri, the fourth highest civilian award, for her contributions to the propagation of Persian language and literature.
 Rehana Khatoon is the first woman alumni of the Aligarh Muslim University to be awarded the Padma Shri.

 Biography

 Rehana Khatoon was born on 30 August 1948, in Aligarh, in Uttar Pradesh, India to Late Professor Emeritus Nazir Ahmed, a renowned scholar of the Persian language and Padma Shri award winner.
 Inspired by her father, Rehana secured a master's degree in Persian in 1973 and followed it with an MPhil in 1975, and five yeares later, she took a doctoral degree in the language, in 1980, all from Aligarh Muslim University.
 Subsequently, she received a University Grants Commission fellowship and kickstarted her career as a research associate under the fellowship.
 In 1980, she joined University of Delhi as a faculty member where she worked till her retirement as the Head of the Department of Persian Language.
 During her tenure, she also worked as the Director of the Intensive Course in Modern Persian for Italian Students at the university and contributed to the Memorandum of Understanding between University of Delhi and University of Rome La Sapienza.